markus-ebke/python-billiards/CONTRIBUTING.md

 Here is how you can help:

 - Report bugs at <https://github.com/markus-ebke/python-billiards/issues>.
-    Please include your Python version, a list of steps to reproduce the bug and any details about your local setup that may be helpful in troubleshooting.
+    Please include your Python version, a list of steps to reproduce the bug (or an example file) and any details about your local setup that may be helpful in troubleshooting.
-- Suggest a feature: File an issue labeled with `enhancement` and explain in detail how the proposed feature would work.
+- Suggest a feature: File an issue labeled with `enhancement` and describe your idea.
-- Improve documentation: *billiards* could always use more and clearer documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+- Improve documentation: *billiards* could always use more and clearer documentation, in the docstrings or as part of the official docs.
 You can also contribute example files.
 - Fix bugs or implement features: Have a look at the issues page or work on your own ideas.
-The section below explains how to setup everything for local development.
+The section below explains how to setup the project for local development.

 ## Development

-Before you start make sure that you have Python version >= 3.7.
+Before you start, make sure that you have Python version >= 3.7.

 1. Fork this project (via the button on the Github page) and clone your fork locally: